MaciekLesiczka/bazof/docs/architecture.md

-# How Bazof Works
+# How Azof Works

-Bazof is a lakehouse format that enables event time-travel queries on data stored in object storage.
-This document explains the core concepts and architecture behind Bazof.
+Azof is a lakehouse format that enables event time-travel queries on data stored in object storage.
+This document explains the core concepts and architecture behind Azof.

 ## Core Concepts

 ### Event Time Travel

-Unlike traditional time travel in data lakes that allows querying data based on when it was written (system time), Bazof focuses on **event time** - the time when events actually occurred.
+Unlike traditional time travel in data lakes that allows querying data based on when it was written (system time), Azof focuses on **event time** - the time when events actually occurred.
 This allows for consistent historical views even when data arrives late.

 ### Base Files